-A. We plan our mission trips to be anywhere from 7-10 days, depending on the project and the time a team desires to be in country.
+A. Most of our mission trips are from 7 days to 2 weeks, depending on the project and the time a team desires to be in country.

 Q. Will there be an orientation for my team?

-A. Each team receives and orientation for the trip.
+A. Each team can receive an orientation for their trip.
 This can be done in person locally, conference call or via a social communication platform like WebEx.

 Q. How long is each day of the mission trip?